 A Brazilian striker with a journeyman's passport and a poacher's instinct, finding the net for clubs across three continents.

-Ricardo Oliveira’s career was a global tour of goal-scoring.
-A classic penalty-box predator, he possessed a striker’s most vital quality: the cold-blooded ability to finish chances when they mattered.
-His path was anything but linear, taking him from Brazil to Spain, Italy, the Middle East, and back again, with successful stops at Santos, Real Betis, AC Milan, and Al Jazira, among others.
-At Betis, he won the Pichichi Trophy as La Liga's top scorer, a rare feat for a foreign player at the time.
-A serious knee injury at Milan tested his resolve, but he repeatedly battled back to peak form, his longevity a testament to his professionalism.
-While he never became a permanent fixture for the storied Brazilian national team, his club exploits were prolific, leaving a trail of goals that cemented his reputation as a reliable and deadly finisher wherever he played.
+Ricardo Oliveira won the Pichichi Trophy as La Liga’s top scorer while playing for Real Betis, a rare feat for a foreign player at the time.
+A classic penalty-box predator, he possessed a cold-blooded ability to finish chances when they mattered.
+His path took him from Brazil to Spain, Italy, the Middle East, and back again, with stops at Santos, AC Milan, and Al Jazira, among others.
+A serious knee injury at Milan tested his resolve, but he repeatedly battled back to peak form.
+While he never became a permanent fixture for the Brazilian national team, his club exploits were prolific, leaving a trail of goals that proved him a reliable and deadly finisher wherever he played.

 1965–1980